Product Notes: Apple iMac

 Design and Changes

-Missing from this latest update are the availability of Blu-Ray drives.
-There is still no matte screen option, which matters to some users for both color precision and ergonomic reasons.
+Missing (again) from this latest update is the availability of Blu-Ray drives.
+There also is no matte screen option, which matters to some users for both color precision and ergonomic reasons.

 These new iMacs meet or exceed the specifications in the newly-revised Performance PC Buyer's Guide.